 What can I include in my bucket?

-The beauty of your insulated tumbler is that it is designed to heat up to an internal temperature of 160 degrees.
+The insulated tumbler is designed to heat up to an internal temperature of 160 degrees.
 This makes composting ALL meat, dairy, produce, even pits and other hard shell items possible.
 See a complete list of suggested items on our COMPOST DO’S AND DON’Ts list here.
 Follow this, or modify it based on your personal preferences and what you feel comfortable composting.

 What if my bucket is full and I have extra scraps?